azaj01/tunelog/README.md

 > Note: if you have diffrent tag for your own need, i m currently trying to add that to this, i planned to give a option to add your custom tag

+## TODO:
+- after reviewing `playlist.jsonl`, its noticed that skipped songs are being backfilled by the `backfilling script`

 ## How It Works
 TuneLog uses **Implicit Feedback**.
 Instead of manual ratings, it watches "Signals" via the Navidrome SSE (Server-Sent Events) stream to judge your interest.